 2019 Attendance: 22,122 (20th)

-The newly dubbed T-Mobile Park is one of the biggest yards in baseball.
+The newly dubbed T-Mobile Park (originally known as Safeco Field) is one of the biggest yards in baseball.
 The retractable roof doesn’t fully enclose the stadium, as just beyond left field is left open to the elements, keeping the unique Seattle weather part of the experience at all times.
 The view over the left-field wall of the Emerald City skyline is one of the best in baseball.
 The lower bowl offers solid sightlines but the action is too far away.
 While still young, the Mariners' home park is due for some minor upgrades to keep up with the times.

 2019 Attendance: 27,898 (16th)

 The glass and steel facade of the ballpark is really neat and fits in well with the rest of the classic D.C. architecture — especially at night.
 The Navy Yard location has been a real boon for the area, but the park itself lacks character, especially for such a new stadium.
 The fan experience and the sightlines could be the best in the league, but there is nothing that makes the field really stand out.
 There’s nothing quirky or distinguishable about the home of the reigning champs.
 It’s fine.

 2019 Attendance: 18,767 (25th)

 Comerica Park is oft-forgotten, yet underrated.
 The ballpark is well balanced with only two main decks behind home plate and down the baselines, meeting a hefty portion of seats in both corners of the outfield.
 The skyline of downtown Detroit offers a nice backdrop, as the surrounding area of the ballpark has experienced some much-needed revitalization.
 The only downfall to Comerica is the bitter Canadian winds coming in from the north during the early spring and fall months.
 Bundle up!

 2019 Attendance: 33,671 (10th)